Euronext

 • Trading platform: A stable and user-friendly platform will help you execute Euronext trades efficiently.
 Look for a platform with advanced charting tools, real-time data, and a mobile app for trading on the go, such as MetaTrader 4 or MetaTrader 5.

-• Security and regulation: The best Euronext brokers for UK traders are regulated by the FCA, including AvaTrade and Pepperstone.
-These firms also offer negative balance protection and use segregated accounts to protect user funds.
+• Security and regulation: The best Euronext brokers for UK traders are regulated by the FCA, including Pepperstone.
+This firms also offers negative balance protection and uses segregated accounts to protect user funds.

 • Customer support: Look for Euronext brokers that offer reliable customer service through suitable support channels, including email, phone, and live chat.
 Interactive Brokers, for example, provides 24-hour support from Monday to Friday.